mskilab-org/fishHook/README.md

 ## Scoring the Targets
 Now that we have determined the mutational burden (count) at each target, we can now need to create a null model and test each of our hypothesize against this model.
-Note that because we are using the targets as thier own controlls there is an assumption that a majority of the targets will follow the null hypothesis.
+Note that because we are using the targets as their own controls there is an assumption that a majority of the targets will follow the null hypothesis.

 ```R